Here are answers to questions frequently asked by Georgia parents.

 We generally open applications in February or March for the following school year.
 Returning students always receive priority, and new applications are accepted only if funds are available for new scholarships.
 There is a $30 third-party processing fee to complete an application.
 Arete receives none of this fee.

 Is there a scholarship application fee?

 Yes.
 Families must pay a $30 application and processing fee for each applicant.
 The fee is paid entirely to our third-party application provider and Arete does not profit a penny.

 Students entering either K4, K5 or 1st grade, students who attended a public school for at least one full grading period during the most recent school year, and students who received a Georgia tuition tax credit scholarship from any state approved Student Scholarship Organization (SSO) in the previous year.
 In addition, to receive a full scholarship, families must meet the income guidelines for the federal free and reduced lunch program.

 What is the dollar amount of the scholarship?

 Arete sets the scholarship amounts each year, based on funding and state limits.
 The scholarships are awarded on a sliding scale based on your income.
 Funding for the award begins on the day your scholarship is awarded, the first day of school, or the student’s first day of private school, whichever is later.
-The maximum scholarship for 2017-18 is $4,000, based on income and available funding.
+The maximum scholarship is currently $4,000, based on income and available funding.